 How did he get them?

-There are little things like that that that are that are that are left out of this.
+There are little things like that that are left out of this.

-Uh but you don't the end, they they're they don't they don't matter any much to the very much to the way this whole thing plays out.
+But, you know, the end, they don't matter anymore very much to the way this whole thing plays out.

 But that's my two cents.

-All I can tell you is I liked it and I didn't once think of getting up, and I didn't once look at a watch.
+All I can tell you is I liked it, and I didn't once think of getting up, and I didn't once look at the watch.

 Back in a second.

-Simply by showing up here at the Limbaugh Institute for advanced conservative studies to St. Joe, Michigan and Bill.
+Serving humanity simply by showing up here at the Limbaugh Institute for Advanced Conservative Studies to St. Joe, Michigan.

 Thanks for waiting, sir.

-Uh, we could have an in stimulus package if we let it be known that we're gonna start drilling for oil, the oil futures would fall like a rock, and people would have enough money to spend and we wouldn't be sending it over to our enemies.
+The oil futures would fall like a rock, and people wouldn't have enough money to spend, and we wouldn't be sending it over to our enemies.

-Well, uh I went through a lot of this yesterday.
+Well, I went through a lot of this yesterday.

 I must have spent about 20 minutes on this yesterday.